About Yorba Linda

 During the 1920s, Yorba Linda continued to grow and prosper with agriculture as the main industry of the local economy.
 Several new commercial structures were built on the town’s Main Street but the overall character of the community remained primarily agricultural.
 The Depression of the 1930s brought an economic slowdown to the city, but the local population remained stable and the agricultural economy continued to be productive.
 During the post-World War II era, the city retained its small-town character, and only experienced the tremendous population growth felt by other surrounding cities from the previous two decades in the 1960s.

-Yorba Linda, once a small agricultural community of two-and-a-half square miles with approximately 1,198 residents, began its transformation into a modern community with its incorporation in 1967.
+Yorba Linda, once a small agricultural community of two-and-a-half square miles with approximately 1,198 residents, began its transformation into a modern community with its incorporation on November 2, 1967.
 During that decade, the population increased by 890%, reaching 11,856 in 1970, with the city adopting a General Plan for municipal development in 1972.
 Yorba Linda’s population of 28,254 in 1980 experienced a surge in 1990 with over 52,422 residents.
 Growth has slowed since, with just over 68,000 residing in the City.

 Today, Yorba Linda comprised of 20 square miles, remains a suburban community characterized by mostly residential family neighborhoods, key commercial centers, parklands and open space, multi-use trails, and important historic resources.
 Recognized as one of the “100 Best Places to Live” in the United States, Yorba Linda continues to uphold its shared values of responsible growth, preservation of existing neighborhood character, and conservation of natural resources.